How Things Work

 The Email List:

 We maintain an “anonymous” email distribution list for sending out meeting reminders and group up-dates.
-There are currently over 400 of us on the list, and we have decided to use an “Undisclosed Recipients” mode of messaging in order to further protect your privacy.
+We have decided to use an “Undisclosed Recipients” mode of messaging in order to further protect your privacy.
 We don’t share or disclose our email list with anyone else, as we value your privacy as highly as we do our own.
-If you ever wish to be removed from the mailing list, please drop us a note at info@portlandpuzzles.org or reply to one of our meeting reminder messages.
+If you wish to be either added or removed from the mailing list, please DO NOT FLAG US AS SPAM!
+Just drop us a note at info@portlandpuzzles.org and we will remove you from the list before the next mailing.